disi-unibo-nlp/medgenie/README.md

 ### 1. Fusion-In-Decoder (FID)

-For the supervised regime, we train a lightweight FiD reader [(Izacard and Grave, 2021)](https://aclanthology.org/2021.eacl-main.74).
+For the supervised regime, we train a lightweight FID reader [(Izacard and Grave, 2021)](https://aclanthology.org/2021.eacl-main.74).

 #### Train
-The first step in utilizing FiD as a reader is to train the model:
+The first step in utilizing FID as a reader is to train the model:
 ```bash
 cd fid_reader
 python3 train.py \